MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 $$SE_0(\hat{p})=\sqrt{\frac{0.1\times(1-0.1)}{500}} = 0.013$$.

-Each sample proportion of male boxers that are left-handed is 0.013 from the true proportion of male boxers that are left-handed, on average.
+Each sample proportion of professional male boxers that are left-handed is 0.013 from the true proportion of professional male boxers that are left-handed, on average.

 \newpage